 I’ve come up with two quick stories to help us visualise the minuscule world of the atoms.

 They start with the world’s most classic road trip, the coast to coast drive across the USA.

 It’s the trip made famous by the novelist Jack Kerouac and his Beat Generation of the late 1940’s.
 Countless travellers have followed in his footsteps since by hitchhiking or renting an old car and driving the four to five-day journey across the great American continent.

-All experiences are different, but one thing that every person comes away with is a perspective for how prodigious size of the USA.
+All experiences are different, but something that everyone who completes this journey comes away with is a perspective of the prodigious size of the USA.

 ”All that raw land that rolls in one unbelievable huge bulge over to the West Coast, and all that road going, all the people dreaming in the immensity of it.Jack KerouacOn The Road